-The action of a group element on a linear map (or matrix), which redefines the map in the symmetry-transformed basis, is referred to as the \highlight{conjugate action}.
-Let $\mA:\vsX \to \vsX$ be a linear map on the symmetric vector space $\vsX$.
-The map's matrix representation depend on the chosen basis for $\vsX$.
-Therefore, under a change of basis by a given $\g$, the map's matrix representation is redefined in the new basis as:
+The action of a group element on a linear map's matrix representation, which redefines the map in the symmetry-transformed basis, is referred to as the \highlight{conjugate action}.
+Let $\mA:\vsX \mapsto \vsX$ be a linear map on the symmetric vector space $\vsX$.
+The map's matrix representation depends on the chosen basis for $\vsX$.
+Therefore, under a change of basis by a given $\g$, the map's matrix representation is redefined as: